samanix/laranix/README.md

 Remember to set `escape_markup` to `true` in this file if you are allowing user input.

 ### Database
 Run migrations using the `php artisan migrate` command.

 Seed your database with your default user groups using `php artisan db:seed --class=DefaultGroups`

+## Artisan Commands
+In addition to the `laranix:install` command, Laranix also provides some other commands.

+Remember to run `php artisan <command> --help` for options and information.

+`laranix:themer:clear`
+    Clears compiled style and script files from themes.

+`laranix:tokens:clear`
+    Clears expired tokens from the database for given config.
+    The config must provide a 'table' and an 'expiry' (such as in `laranixauth.password`).

+## Additional Notes
 ### Views
 Laranix provides several views to get you started, it also provides some mails in markdown format, so if you edit `config\laranixauth.php` to not use markdown on mails, you will have to edit the views in `resources/views/mail/auth/`.